Radiohead's Thom Yorke will use BitTorrent to sell new album

-LOS ANGELES (Reuters) - Radiohead singer Thom Yorke on Friday released an album via BitTorrent, the British rocker said, marking the first time the online file transfer system often associated with piracy has been used to sell music.
+LOS ANGELES, Sept 26 (Reuters) - Radiohead singer Thom Yorke on Friday released an album via BitTorrent, the British rocker said, marking the first time the online file transfer system often associated with piracy has been used to sell music.

 “Tomorrow’s Modern Boxes,” Yorke’s first solo album in eight years, features eight songs and was produced by longtime collaborated Nigel Godrich.